sakshatshinde/sakshat/content/kazakhstan/index.md

 Do not get a private taxi from the airport no matter what.
 It is a scam.
 Always book taxis through `YandexGo`.

-Only convert fractional of your `USD $` to `Tenge ₸` for getting your SIM and taxi to your accomodation.
+Only convert fractional of your `USD $` to `KZT 〒` for getting your SIM and taxi to your accomodation.
 Please use something like [`MiG exchange`](https://maps.app.goo.gl/NAHn6hNUMA8a2w2U8) when you get to downtown - iirc there is one near the airport as well - ask your taxi driver to stop by the nearest MiG.

 Kazakhs love meat, I mean they REALLY love meat - if you are vegan/vegetarian goodluck.
 I could only eat fruits and few shops had very limited vegetarian options, which frankly I am not sure were actually vegetarian because in Kazakhstan 🇰🇿 there are no labels or distinction on food products.
 We just ended up using Google Translate on the ingredients list for the entirety of our trip.